ahmedelhamy4/UserDashboard/README.md

 - **Seeded admin:** Ensures there's always an admin to bootstrap the system.
 - **NgRx:** Ensures consistent state management and easier debugging.
 - **Modern SCSS:** Custom styles for a clean, responsive dashboard and modal dialogs.
+- **Swagger:** API documentation for easy backend exploration and testing.

 ---